 CAUTION: OUTPUT CHANNELS ON AN I/O UNIT MAY BE PROGRAMMED TO TRIGGER SAY, A WATER EXTINGUISHANT SYSTEM.
 THIS FUNCTION MUST BE USED WITH EXTREME CARE.

 Enter AL3 (4444) > Engineer Functions > Test Device Outputs.

-When selected, you will be prompted to enter the device's address and the relevant output:
+When selected, you will be prompted to enter the loop (1 or 2), device's address and the relevant output:

 Loop : 1 Device : 1 Output Bit Value: NONE